Billawar

 Billawar is a town and a notified area committee in Kathua district of the Indian Union Territory of Jammu and Kashmir.

 Billawar was founded by Raja Bhog Pal in the 7th century A.D., it was a kingdom and its capital was Basohli until the 11th century.

 Geography

 Billawar is located at 32.62°N 75.62°E. It has an average elevation of 844 m.
 Billawar town is situated in the lap of the Shivalik mountains between the banks of the Naz and Bheeni rivulets, approximately 70 km from Dayala Chak on Delhi-Jammu NH-1A.

 Billawar tehsil

 The Billawar tehsil (1 of 8 tehsils) of Kathua district has 46 panchayat villages.

 History

 Raja Bhog Pal, a son of the king of Kullu Valley, founded Basohli and established Billawar as the capital in 765 A.D. after subduing Rana Billo, a feudal chief who once ruled the area.
 The ruling house was subsequently known as Balouria, deriving from Balor.
-The old name of Billawar is "Bilawara".
+The old name of Billawar was "Vallapura" as mentioned in Rajtarangni of Kalhana Pandita written in 1148 CE.